mdsteiner/EFAtools/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version we have:

-* Added quotes to API and package names in the Title and Description fields of DESCRIPTION.
+* Added quotes to API and package names in the Title and Description fields of DESCRIPTION ('EFAtools', 'psych', and 'SPSS').

 * Removed quotes from names (Schmid-Leiman) and abbreviations of procedures (EFA, PAF).